Skip to main content

 tip

 duckdb has timestamp types with resolutions from milliseconds to nanoseconds.
-However only microseconds resolution (the most common used) is time zone aware. dlt generates timestamps with timezones by default so loading parquet files with default settings will fail (duckdb does not coerce tz-aware timestamps to naive timestamps).
-Disable the timezones by changing dlt parquet writer settings as follows:
+However, only the microseconds resolution (the most commonly used) is time zone aware. dlt generates timestamps with timezones by default, so loading parquet files with default settings will fail (duckdb does not coerce tz-aware timestamps to naive timestamps).
+Disable the timezones by changing the dlt Parquet writer settings as follows:

 DATA_WRITER__TIMESTAMP_TIMEZONE=""